decodingchris/promptmetrics/README.md

 ---

 `PromptMetrics` is a professional-grade Python toolkit for the rigorous evaluation of Large Language Model (LLM) prompts.
-It provides a flexible, reproducible, and cost-effective framework for measuring prompt performance against academic benchmarks like [Humanity's Last Exam (HLE)](https://huggingface.co/datasets/cais/hle).
+It provides a flexible, reproducible, and cost-effective framework for measuring prompt performance against academic benchmarks like [Humanity's Last Exam (HLE)](https://huggingface.co/datasets/cais/hle), including **full support for multi-modal (vision) questions**.

 This tool is designed for serious prompt engineering research.
 It allows you to:
--   **Test any prompt** against standardized, version-controlled datasets.
+-   **Test any prompt** against standardized, version-controlled datasets, including vision benchmarks.
+-   **Replicate official benchmark methodologies** with support for separate `system` and `user` prompts.
 -   Use powerful **LLM-based judges** for accurate, semantic grading with guaranteed structured output.
 -   Benefit from a **two-step pipeline** that separates expensive generation from repeatable judging, saving time and API credits.
 -   Produce **self-contained, timestamped, and auditable artifacts** for every experiment, ensuring perfect reproducibility.